Frequently Asked Questions about the MERC Application

 No, training sites with no public program revenue are not eligible for funding.

-Is it true that nursing facilities are no longer eligible for the MERC grant?
+Is it true that nursing facilities are not eligible for the MERC grant?

 Correct, based on a Legislative change that began with the 2008 Application, nursing facilities are no longer eligible to apply for MERC grant.

 It is acceptable to have the sites report their own fiscal year data.
-Ideally, we'd have liked all reporting to be based on a standard time period (say a calendar year) but this would have added to the reporting burden.
+Ideally, all reporting to be based on a standard time period (say a calendar year), but this may add to the reporting burden.
 By allowing programs and sites to report based on their own fiscal year, some standardization is lost, but reporting is more manageable.
-Please note somewhere on the application which questions were answered by data from the sites, and confirm that each site used their own fiscal year for reporting that data.
-Sites using a different fiscal year should state their fiscal year information under their billing address in Question 7b.
-If more space is needed, another page can be attached to the application.

 How much will the grant pay out per trainee?
 How can I tell if it is worth completing the application?